 In Texas, a renter can be removed from the landlord’s property when a landlord wins the forcible entry and detainer suit as part of the eviction hearing.
 Landlords must refrain from personally removing the tenant after winning the eviction lawsuit.

 Only an officer of the law has the legal authority to remove the tenant after a judge has decided the eviction suit in favor of the landlord.

 When a Tenant Can’t Be Evicted in Texas

 Under Texas law, landlords cannot seek to evict a renter for requesting repairs.
-If a tenant files a complaint and exercised their tenant rights, it’s illegal for a landlord to perform an eviction.
+If a tenant files a complaint and exercised their rights, it’s illegal for a landlord to perform an eviction.

 To reiterate, landlords also cannot evict tenants based on race, religion, gender, disability, and the other protected classes under the Fair Housing Act.

-If you find that you have difficulties starting an eviction suit or at any point during an eviction process in Texas, it’s best to consult a lawyer.
+If you find that you have difficulties starting an eviction suit or at any point during an eviction in Texas, it’s best to consult a lawyer.
 Property managers are also knowledgeable about these things.

 You can also get in touch with a property manager, like Bigham & Associates.
 A company like such is highly skilled and well-versed in handling the eviction process.